pulp-platform/croc/rtl/cve2/README.md

-# OpenHW Group CORE-V CVE2 RISC-V IP
+# OpenHW Foundation CORE-V CVE2 RISC-V IP

-CVE2 is a class of 2-stage pipeline OpenHW Group cores.
+CVE2 is a class of 2-stage pipeline OpenHW Foundation cores.
 Currently, the only core in this class is the CV32E20.
 CV32E20 is a fork of the [Ibex](https://github.com/lowRISC/ibex) core.
-Differently to Ibex, cv32e2 will target low cost as originally intended in the [Zero-riscy](https://doi.org/10.1109/PATMOS.2017.8106976) project.
+Differently to Ibex, CV32E20 will target low cost as originally intended in the [Zero-riscy](https://doi.org/10.1109/PATMOS.2017.8106976) project.
-The core will be made compatible with the OpenHW Group OBI protocol, it will use the same sleep unit of CV32E4 family, and it will achieve TRL5 with the industrial-level verification [core-v-verif](https://github.com/openhwgroup/core-v-verif).
+The core will be made compatible with the OpenHW Foundation OBI protocol, it will use the same sleep unit of CV32E4 family, and it will achieve TRL5 with the industrial-level verification [core-v-verif](https://github.com/openhwgroup/core-v-verif).

 # CV32E20 RISC-V Core

-CV32E20 is a production-quality open source source 32-bit RISC-V CPU core written in SystemVerilog.
+CV32E20 is a production-quality open source 32-bit RISC-V CPU core written in SystemVerilog.
 The CPU core is heavily parametrizable and well-suited for embedded control applications.
 CV32E20 is being extensively verified and has seen multiple tape-outs.
 CV32E20 supports the Integer (I) or Embedded (E),